conlin-matt/SurfRCaT/README.md

 ## How do I use it?
 1) Obtain imagery from your desired camera and seperate into images.
-Note: The Southeastern Coastal Ocean Observing Regional Association has deployed a network of 7 surfcams and made their imagery openly accessible ([see here](https://secoora.org/webcat/)).
+Note: The Southeastern Coastal Ocean Observing Regional Association has deployed a network of 7 surfcams (called WebCAT) and has made their imagery openly accessible ([see here](https://secoora.org/webcat/)).
 If you want to use one of these cameras, SurfRCaT will get the imagery for you!
+Just follow the onscreen instructions to use a WebCAT camera.
 2) Click on the link in the above description and download the zip file.
 3) Extract the zip file.
 4) Enter "cmd" in the Windows search bar and open the Command Prompt app.